tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagating-variational-equations/parameter-settings.rst

 In the snippet above, parameters are created to estimate the initial states in the `propagator_settings` (presumably Delfi-C3 initial translational states), the gravitational parameter of the Earth, the constant drag and the radiation pressure coefficient of Delfi-C3.

-For the full list of available parameters, see :ref:`parameterSettingCreation`.
+For the full list of available parameters, see the :mod:`parameter_setup` page of the API documentation